tjx666/vscode-fe-helper/README.md

 - copy without syntax
 - auto correct indent because some external editor can't deal with indent of paste code correctly

+### Copy as Markdown Code Block

+with command `FE Helper: Copy as Markdown Code Block`, you can:

+- copy without syntax
+- auto correct indent because some external editor can't deal with indent of paste code correctly
+- detect the code language
+- wrap code with markdown code block syntax

 ## TODO

 Some of them may be implemented as a standalone extension.